Colored pencil: Oil-based

+Oil-based pencils utilize an oil-based binder.
+The oil binder imparts unique characteristics such as a smoother finish, enhanced durability, and the ability to create fine details with less wax bloom compared to their wax-based counterparts.
+This composition facilitates superior blending and layering capabilities, allowing artists to achieve subtle color transitions and complex depths in their artwork.
+The pencils are known for their vibrant colors and are versatile enough for use on a variety of surfaces, making them a favorite among professionals for applications requiring precision and longevity.

 Pastel pencils

 Pastel pencils are similar to hard pastels.
 Pastel pencils can be used on their own or in combination with other mediums.
 They can be used dry, wet or blended together.
-Many artists use them for preliminary sketches, given that graphite pencils aren't compatible with pastels.
+Many artists use them for preliminary sketches, given that graphite pencils are not compatible with pastels.
 They can also be sharpened to a fine point to add details on pastel drawings.

 Techniques

 Colored pencils can be used in combination with several other drawing mediums.
 When used by themselves, there are two main rendering techniques colored pencil artists use.